rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 I made this experience myself [when I came from Angular to React](https://www.robinwieruch.de/reasons-why-i-moved-from-angular-to-react/).
 It might help you to understand the reasons behind a change from a framework to a library.

 I would argue that React with its ecosystem is a flexible framework.
 You can choose your libraries to complement your React core.
 The following article will give you an opinionated approach to select from these libraries to build a sophisticated React application.
 In the end, you will have an opinionated list of building blocks.
 Nevertheless, it is up to you to exchange them with your own preferred libraries.
-After all, the article attempts to give newcomers in the React ecosystem an opinionated overview.
+After all, the article attempts to give beginners in the React ecosystem an opinionated overview.

 {{% chapter_header "Table of Contents" "toc" %}}